 Children: with Jean (Childs) Young: Andrea, Lisa, Paula, Andrew III

-Began working with voter registration and voter education projects while working for the National Council of Churches.
-Young started working with Dr. Martin Luther King Jr. at this time.
+Began working with the National Council of Churches on voter registration and voter education projects.
+Young also started working with Dr. Martin Luther King Jr. at this time.

 Made a speech in the House of Representatives supporting President Richard Nixon's choice of Gerald Ford as vice president.
 Is the only African-American who voted for Ford's confirmation.

 Quote regarding role as UN ambassador, "There is a sense in which the United States Ambassador speaks to the United States, as well as for the United States.
 I have always seen my role as a thermostat, rather than a thermometer.
 So I'm going to be actively working...for my own concerns.
 I have always had people advise me on what to say, but never on what not to say."